Letters from America

 And here is a sculpture made by the Australian Clem Meadmore, with whom she worked for a time in New York.
 The sculpture is entitled Virginia and lives in the Sculpture Garden at The Australian National Gallery in Canberra.

 I became aware of Virginia’s paintings because I was friendly with her mother: author, botanical illustrator, japanophile and horticulturalist, Judy Cuppaidge.
-Judy and I became friends when Judy was in her 90’s: a more lively and remarkable person you could not hope to meet and, as she said of her macular degeneration: “blind as welder’s dog.”
+Judy and I became friends when Judy was in her 90’s: a more lively and remarkable person you could not hope to meet and, as she said, with her macular degeneration: “blind as welder’s dog.”

 I’ve been planning to make a recording of one of Judy’s short stories, so you know what I sound like before we meet.